-Our Careers Advisor, Erica Draper is in school every Friday and takes her meetings in N9.
+Our Careers Advisor, Stacey Lowe is in school every Monday & Friday and takes her meetings in the HUB.
 Additional dates are being provided over the half term to ensure any pupil who wants a careers appointment can have one.

-If you would like an appointment with Erica please inform your form tutor or see your Careers Leader, Miss Craig.
+If you would like an appointment with Stacey, please inform your form tutor or see your Careers Leader, Miss Craig.

-The team works closely with a variety of external organisations to ensure we provide the best possible service to all our pupils.
+This year the Careers team are working closely with a variety of external organisations to provide Work Experience Opportunities for all Year 9 pupils, to ensure we provide the best possible service to all our pupils.
 For further information visit the Careers Information and Advice Page on our school website.